 Well, moving forward, live-action adaptations of Mulan, The Little Mermaid and Lady and the Tramp are currently in the works and that is just scratching the surface.
 Disney is also working on another movie inspired by 101 Dalmatians, this time focusing on Cruella de Vil.

 It won’t be too long before the likes of Moana, Frozen, Tangled, The Princess and the Frog and Lilo and Stitch get the remake treatment.
 This is in addition to Tarzan, Peter Pan, Fantasia, Hunchback of Notre Dame, The Black Cauldron, Oliver and Company…

 So, next time someone asks you why is Disney remaking all of its Animated Classics?
 You can tell them it’s because this is a multi-billion dollar success story – why else?

 There’s money to be mined from the Animated Classics.
 A lot of money.

 Disney Animated Classics are a line of animated movies produced by Walt Disney Studios.
 The series began in 1937 with the release of Snow White and the Seven Dwarfs and continues to this day.

 To date there are 57 Animated Classics, with the most recent being 2018’s Ralph Breaks the Internet.
 Movie 58 is Frozen 2, which makes its debut towards the end of 2019.

-If you want a full list of the Walt Disney Animated Classics, check out my post: Walt Disney Animated Classics 101: A guide.
+If you want a full list of the Walt Disney Animated Classics, check out my post: The Walt Disney Animated Classics in order.